Generated at: 2026-06-15 04:48:15

 • Prevention of Mistakes and Oversights: Avoids errors through alerts and information visualization.

-• Reduction of Reporting Time: Adopts simplified reporting methods.
+• Reduction in Reporting Time: Adopts simplified reporting methods.

 SFA Implementation Effects from a Management Perspective

-For executives, SFA implementation brings strategic benefits.
+For management, SFA implementation brings strategic benefits.
 Because information regarding the market, customers, and the entire organization is centrally managed and can be grasped in real-time, speed-oriented management decisions become possible.
-Critical data, such as industry-specific growth and reasons for won or lost deals, can be easily collected, aiding in the formulation of management strategies.
+Critical data, such as industry-specific growth and reasons for winning or losing deals, can be easily collected, aiding in the formulation of management strategies.

 Furthermore, SFA implementation reduces training costs.
 New hires do not need to wait for learning from seniors; they can learn proposal materials and success patterns on their own to achieve independent results.
 Additionally, because the sales process becomes transparent through the SFA, managers can perform evaluations fairly, contributing to improved motivation.